gchq/Palisade-services/services-manager/src/doc/README.md

 #### At Start-Time
 If services are not running, or debug logging is required from startup, using the built-in profiles:
  1. Start Eureka as above
- 2. Add the `debug` profile to the services runner - run `java -jar -Dspring.profiles.active=services,debug services-manager-0.4.0-SNAPSHOT-exec.jar --run` and services should now log at `DEBUG` level from startup
+ 2. Add the `debug` profile to the services runner - run `java -jar -Dspring.profiles.active=services,debug executable.jar --run` and services should now log at `DEBUG` level from startup

 #### During Runtime
 If services are already running, using the built-in profiles:
- 1. Make a POST to Spring logging actuators - run `java -jar -Dspring.profiles.active=debug services-manager-0.4.0-SNAPSHOT-exec.jar --logging` and services should now begin logging at `DEBUG` level (note that this will not include past debug logs)
+ 1. Make a POST to Spring logging actuators - run `java -jar -Dspring.profiles.active=debug executable.jar --logging` and services should now begin logging at `DEBUG` level (note that this will not include past debug logs)

 ### Creating a new Configuration
 Take a look at the example configuration file: